Integration of genetic, molecular, and environmental epidemiological research methods in uncovering the aetiology of benign women's health conditions.

 Endometriosis is a common, poorly understood chronic inflammatory condition in women of reproductive age, involving the presence of endometrial-like cells in extra-uterine pelvic sites.
-The condition causes pain and sub-fertility; is estimated to affect 5-10% of women in their reproductive years (176 million women worldwide and 1.5 million in the UK); has limited diagnostic and treatment options; and has a major impact on health-related quality of life of sufferers and their families.
+The condition causes pain and sub-fertility; is estimated to affect 5-10% of women in their reproductive years (190 million women worldwide and 1.6 million in the UK); has limited diagnostic and treatment options; and has a major impact on health-related quality of life of sufferers and their families.

-To this end, within the Centre we have established a programme of translational research and have very strong links with industry partners to allow translation of our research findings, for example through our Bayer AG - Oxford Scientific Alliance in Gynaecological Therapies.
+Within the Centre we have established a programme of translational research and have very strong links with industry partners to allow translation of our research findings, for example through our Bayer AG - Oxford Scientific Alliance in Gynaecological Therapies.
 This work is made possible through the much appreciated involvement of many women with and without the disease, who contribute information and samples to our studies and through our many collaborations internationally.